-Upload latest notification of formation of IQAC View File 9.No. of IQAC meetings held during the year 2 Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
+Upload latest notification of formation of IQAC View File 9.No. of IQAC meetings held during the year 3 Were the minutes of IQAC meeting(s) and compliance to the decisions have been uploaded on the institutional website?
 Yes (Please upload, minutes of meetings and action taken report) View File 10.Whether IQAC received funding from any of the funding agency to support its activities during the year?
-No If yes, mention the amount 11.Significant contributions made by IQAC du uring the current year (maximum five bullets) Two days Convention (Yuva Mahamandal) from 16th to 17th July, 2020 on "Be and Make" Webinar: Understanding and Attainment under RUSA 2.0 (comp.
-8) head.
-Seminar and Workshops via online mode i.e. webinar to be conducted in the head for the quality enhancement of our institution
+No • If yes, mention the amount 11.Significant contributions made by IQAC du uring the current year (1 maximum five bullets) Conducted a large number of seminassurance. ars/webinars rela ited to quality Minor revisions in curriculum to cope up with COVI D situation.
+Evolved Blended mode of Teaching to cope up with COVID 19 pandemic uation process Participated in conduction of Int Administrative Audit. ernal Academic ar nd 12.Plan of action chalked out by the IQAC in to Quality Enhancement and the outcome achievemay be provided).
+0 0 · ·